fischerf/ervis/README.md

 # ervis - Evidence Record Visualization

-A Python library for creating, managing and visualizing Evidence Records based on [RFC 4998](https://datatracker.ietf.org/doc/html/rfc4998) (Evidence Record Syntax).
+A Python/Lua library for creating, managing and visualizing Evidence Records based on [RFC 4998](https://datatracker.ietf.org/doc/html/rfc4998) (Evidence Record Syntax).
 This implementation serves as an educational example to understand the concepts of Evidence Records and their visualization.

 ## Overview